Share

 A variation on the theme of a standard blight are the non-stationary, "infective" or migratory blights.
 There are only a few dozen or so known of these types which 'by virtue' of their taxonomy are generally classified in two types - Red Ant or Locust Swarm.
 Red Ant Blights are slow migratory, nanotechnology driven blights.
 They tend to be less smart, involve lower sophoncy levels as constituents, and are usually not very long lasting.
 Most known historical incidents of Red Ants lasted only a few centuries before succumbing to their inherent paradigmatic instability — generally their strategies not sustainable in the long term — even if they are not wiped out by some external force.
 Red Ants routinely target vulnerable systems.
 Several other Red Ant blights also collapsed after internal phase shifts or 'revolutions' in which case they collapse or revert to 'lesser' blights.

-Apparently this sort of expansive depletion is a fairly universal phenomenon - some volumes far outside the terragen sphere (or even in nearby galaxies) have displayed this characteristic "strands of pearls" phenomenon where sequences of smaller stars uncharacteristically explode, one after another within a few decades per intervening lightyear interval, strongly suggesting an equivalent red ant migratory predation.
-In the Andromeda system is an erratic, twisting strand of these nova bubbles a full 250 stars long, referred to in xenoscientific literature as "the strand of Charon".
-In start opposition to Red Ants, the Locust Swarms are both more dangerous and less so - they migrate in more predictable patterns, generally in cycles or in migratory mechanisms.
+Apparently this sort of expansive depletion is a fairly universal phenomenon - some volumes far outside the Terragen Sphere in other galaxies have displayed this characteristic "strands of pearls" phenomenon where sequences of smaller stars uncharacteristically explode, one after another within a few decades per intervening lightyear interval, strongly suggesting an equivalent red ant migratory predation.
+In the galaxy M90 is an erratic, twisting strand of these nova bubbles a full 250 stars long, referred to in xenoscientific literature as "the strand of Charon".
+In stark opposition to Red Ants, the Locust Swarms are both more dangerous and less so - they migrate in more predictable patterns, generally in cycles or in migratory mechanisms.
 Locusts do not lay waste - they may even have insidious strategies to allow civilizations to emerge after they left a system, and then after a few centuries return.

 Perversities